Top Small Business Grants in California 2025

 Do You Have to Pay Back a Small Business Grant?

 A small business grant typically comes with terms and conditions, and you may be responsible for paying back the grant if you violate those terms.
-In general, small and midsized business owners are not required to pay back a small business grant absent any violations.
+Absent any violations, though, small and midsized business owners are generally not required to pay back a small business grant.

 You typically have to sign a funding agreement to accept a small business grant.
 As mentioned above, the grant may come with certain conditions.
 Using the grant for an illegitimate purpose may violate the agreement and require business owners to pay back the grant.